semperry/swapi/CONTRIBUTING.md

 - Use **meaningful commit messages**.
 - Write **clear and concise comments** where necessary.
 - Ensure code changes **do not break existing functionality**.
+- Format code for tabs with a size of 2.

 ---